Fast Ramsey Quantifier Elimination in LIRA (with applications to liveness checking): Benchmarks and Experiments

+Other benchmarks include: \begin{description} \item[Sliding Window Protocol:] We verify liveness of a TCP-like protocol (with window size 3) to ensure continuous progress. \item[Lamport’s Bakery Algorithm \cite{bakery}:] A two-process mutual exclusion model.
+Verifying absence of an infinite clique starving one process fails without fairness assumptions. \item[Cache Coherence:] We verify the convergence to a coherent state for five protocols, including SYNAPSE, Berkeley, and Dragon \cite{SYNAPSE/Berkley/DRAGON}.
+As well as versions of futurbus and MOESI. \end{description}

-\cref{tab:liveness_verification} shows our pipeline efficiently handles liveness questions, producing concise SMT encodings and enabling practical verification.
-The original prototype lacks SMT-LIB support, so direct comparison with REAL isn’t possible, we compare them on different benchmarks below.
+\zcref{tab:liveness_verification} shows our pipeline efficiently handles liveness questions, producing concise SMT encodings and enabling practical verification.
+The original prototype lacks SMT-LIB support, so direct comparison with REAL is not possible, we compare them on different benchmarks below.